lauprellim/semita/README.md

 intonation-just-calculator.maxpat: Go deeper into the math behind just intonation.

+lfo.maxpat: A simple implementation of an LFO to demonstrate distortion on a sound file or sine wave.

 modular-arithmetic.maxpat: Experiment with the concept of mod 12 arithmetic on pitch integers.

 pc-intervals.maxpat: Helps to calculate intervals in post-tonal music.